freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 590.1

+Do you see any flags that might help in there?
 The `-e` flag says, "enable interpretation of backslash escapes".
+That sounds promising.
 Add that flag to the echo command of the title.

 #### HINTS